-CERAMICS II (one-half credit; grades 10-12): Ceramics II provides the opportunity to further develop wheel throwing techniques and hand building as it relates to thrown pottery application.
+CERAMICS II (one-half credit; grades 10-12): Ceramics II provides the opportunity to develop a theme, which is then explored through the creation of projects surrounding that theme.
 Other areas of study include principles and techniques of decoration and glazing methods.